eidophor/eidophor/README.md

 - Undergraduate student at Sogang University.
 Business and Computer science double major.
 (Mar 2019 - )

 ## Awards
-- Winner of Dean's List for the 2020 fall Semester
+- Winner of Dean's List for the 2020 Fall Semester
-- Top 1% awardee for the 2020 fall Semester
+- Top 1% awardee for the 2020 Fall Semester
+- Winner of Dean's List for the 2023 Spring Semester

 ## Other studies
 [![Solved.ac